vanxLord90/shoestore-api/Readme.md

 This is a project that showcases the Rest Api service for employees at a hypothetical Shoe Store.

+To run this project in H2, just type mvn clean package in cmd and then run the ShoestoreApiApplication.java.

+To run this project in PostgreSQL go to application.properties in the resources folder and type in your postgres credentials, and then run ShoestoreApiApplication.java.

 Here I showcase my ability to write a microservice that can create, read, update, and delete employees.

 I showcase my ability to document apis using open-api spring docs on link below